MicrosoftDocs/win32/desktop-src/DirectWrite/dwritecore-overview.md

 ## Get started with DWriteCore

-DWriteCore is part of [Windows App SDK 0.8](https://github.com/microsoft/ProjectReunion/releases/tag/0.8.0).
+DWriteCore is part of [Windows App SDK 0.8](https://github.com/microsoft/ProjectReunion/releases/tag/v0.8.0).
 This section describes how to set up your development environment for programming with DWriteCore.

 ### Install the Windows App SDK 0.8 VSIX

 In Visual Studio, click **Extensions** > **Manage Extensions**, search for *Windows App SDK*, and download the Windows App SDK extension.
 Close and reopen Visual Studio, and follow the prompts to install the extension.

-For more info, see [Windows App SDK 0.8](https://github.com/microsoft/ProjectReunion/releases/tag/0.8.0), and [Build desktop Windows apps with Windows App SDK 0.8](/windows/apps/windows-app-sdk/#set-up-your-development-environment).
+For more info, see [Windows App SDK 0.8](https://github.com/microsoft/ProjectReunion/releases/tag/v0.8.0) and [Set up your development environment](/windows/apps/windows-app-sdk/set-up-your-development-environment#3-install-the-windows-app-sdk-extension-for-visual-studio).

 ### Create a new project